 2. Everyone Wants a Son

-People pray to Goddesses and Devis and on the other hand beg for a son.
+People pray to Goddesses and Devis.
+And on the other hand, they beg for a son.
 Irony!
 Isn’t it?
-We may not express our desires socially due to the so-called modern world, but deep inside we all secretly wish for a baby boy.
+We may not express our desires socially to prove ourselves modern.
+But deep inside we all secretly wish for a baby boy.
 Why?
 And perhaps, that is the reason the government has launched schemes like “Beti Bachao Beti Padhao”.

-We criticize social ill practices like dowry, domestic violence, preference for male child, child labor but never hesitate to participate in such weddings, go to such homes and mingle with such people.
-As a matter of fact, dowry is still practiced today in the name of “A father’s gift to his daughter.”
+We criticize social ill practices like dowry, domestic violence, preference for male child, child labor etc. But we never hesitate to participate in such weddings, go to such homes and mingle with such people.
+As a matter of fact, dowry is still practiced today in the name of “A father’s gift to his daughter”.
 Changing the name just to pretend themselves modern is an ultimate example of hypocrisy.
 Well, this “Naming Ceremony” of old habits is a new fad among Indians.